Pusher Love Girl: Live performances and cover versions

 Timberlake premiered "Pusher Love Girl" as part of the set list for his comeback performance at DirecTV's Super Night in New Orleans on February 2, 2013.
 Timberlake next performed the song live at the 55th Annual Grammy Awards on February 11, for which he received a standing ovation.
 Billboard ranked Timberlake's performance of "Pusher Love Girl" at the ceremony as one of the night's best performances.
 He also performed the song live at the Late Night with Jimmy Fallon on March 12, 2013 and at the SXSW MySpace Secret Show on March 17, 2013.
 During the performance of the latter, Timberlake danced at "full tilt", while "owning his own signature falsetto like a seasoned maestro conducting a symphony orchestra", as noted by Maurice Bobb, a writer for MTV News.

 In celebration of passing one million subscribers on YouTube, American a cappella group Pentatonix uploaded a video of them performing a live rendition of "Pusher Love Girl".
 According to Will Goodman of CBS News, their version of the song "reinforces why they've hit this milestone".

+The song is featured on Timberlake's Legends of the Summer Stadium Tour with rapper Jay-Z (2013), The 20/20 Experience World Tour (2013/15) and The Forget Tomorrow World Tour (2024).